mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 ### <a name="BuildTasksJar"/>jar

-This task instructs bnd to construct the project's OSGi bundles.
+This task instructs Bnd to construct the project's OSGi bundles.
 The bundles are placed in the project's ```generated``` directory.

 This is comparable to the ```jar``` task that is defined by the Java plugin, which instructs the Java compiler to construct a standard jar.
-However, a bnd project completely replaces that ```jar``` task.
+However, a Bnd project completely replaces that ```jar``` task.

-The ```bnd.bnd``` file describes how the OSGi bundle(s) must be constructed and is therefore taken as input by bnd.
+The ```bnd.bnd``` file describes how the OSGi bundle(s) must be constructed and is therefore taken as input by Bnd.

 This task is automatically disabled when no bundle(s) must be contructed.

+### <a name="BuildTasksTestOSGi"/>testOSGi

+This task instructs Bnd to run bundle OSGi (integration) tests.

+This is comparable to the ```test``` task that is defined by the Java plugin, which instructs the Java runtime to run unit tests.

+Refer to the Bnd manual/website for more details on how to setup bundle tests.

+Set ```check.ignoreFailures = true``` on the project to not fail the build on test failures.

+This task is automatically disabled when no bundle tests have been defined.

 ### <a name="BuildTasksCheck"/>check

-This task instructs bnd to run bundle (integration) tests.

-This is comparable to the ```test``` task that is defined by the Java plugin, which instructs the Java runtime to run unit tests.
+This task instructs Bnd to run all tests.

-Refer to the bnd manual/website for more details on how to setup bundle tests.

 Set ```check.ignoreFailures = true``` on the project to not fail the build on check failures.

-This task is automatically disabled when no bundle tests have been defined.

 ### <a name="BuildTasksCheckNeeded"/>checkNeeded